-Clinical depression, also know as major depressive disorder, can make even the most routine aspects of daily life unbearably difficult.
-In addition to a chemical imbalance in the brain, environmental factors such as the loss of a loved one can either cause or exacerbate the condition.
-One woman has contended with both, but has found an outlet through running.
+Clinical depression, also known as major depressive disorder, can make even the most routine aspects of daily life unbearably difficult.
+A chemical imbalance in the brain and environmental factors, such as the loss of a loved one, can either cause or exacerbate the condition.

-Nita Sweeney suffered not one, but multiple tragic losses all within the span of a single year.
-She had already been struggling with depression since 1994, but 2007 was a hellacious year.
+Nita Sweeney suffered not one, but multiple tragic losses within the span of a single year.
+She had already been struggling with depression since 1994, but 2007 was hellacious.

-First, her niece had been ill with osteosarcoma, a bone cancer, and passed away in February 2007.
+First, her niece who had been ill with osteosarcoma, a bone cancer, passed away in February 2007.

 A Tragic Series of Events

 The second blow came when Sweeney’s husband’s friend passed away from pancreatic cancer in May 2007.
 In August, the third wave came when Sweeney’s father-in-law passed away.
-Then in September, her niece’s father passed away as well.
+Then, in September, her niece’s father passed away.
 To make matters worse, her niece’s cat Theo also died.

 October was a rough month as well, after her mother’s ex-boyfriend passed away from lung cancer.
-Not long after, her mother’s best friend died in November after sustaining a head injury.
-To end the year, Sweeney’s mother passed away from surgical complications on December 30, 2007.
+Then, her mother’s best friend died in November after sustaining a head injury.
+To end the year, Sweeney’s mother died from surgical complications on Dec.
+30, 2007.

 Sweeney’s depression quickly spiraled downward during and after 2007.
 She found herself having difficulty getting out of bed in the morning and showering.
 She also found herself overeating, irritable, and struggling to focus.
 Everyday tasks became unbearable.